-The Playhouse at McConnellstown to Hold Auditions for “Jack of Diamonds”
+The Playhouse at McConnellstown to Hold Auditions for “A Christmas Story”

-The Playhouse will hold auditions for “Jack of Diamonds” on Tuesday, July 31st at 7:00 PM in its building located at 11680 Raystown Road, Huntingdon, PA in the village of McConnellstown.
-The show performance dates are September 21st, 22nd, 27th, 28th, and 29th at 7:30 PM and September 23rd and 30th at 2:00 PM.
-Please bring your calendar with all conflicts between July 31st and September 30th.
-Scripts are available for perusal and all scripts must be returned to The Playhouse before auditions on Tuesday, July 31st.
+The Playhouse will hold auditions for “A Christmas Story” on September 13th from 6:30 p.m. to 7:30 p.m. for children and teens ages 8-17 and September 25th from 7:30 to 8:30 for adults age 18 and up in its building located at 11680 Raystown Road, Huntingdon, PA in the village of McConnellstown.
+The show performance dates are November 16th, 17th, 23rd, 24th, and 30 and December 1st at 7:30 PM and November 18th and 25th and December 2nd at 2:00 PM.
+Additional performance dates for evenings and matinees may be possible.
+Please bring your calendar with all conflicts between September 25th and December 2nd.
+Scripts are available for perusal and all scripts must be returned to The Playhouse before auditions on Tuesday, September 25th.

 All actors will be required to attend all scheduled rehearsals during the final week before the show opens.
 Rehearsals are usually 3 evenings each week; work days are held on Saturday mornings, and Saturday and/or Sunday rehearsals are possible.
 For more information, please contact The Playhouse at 814-627-0311.
 You may also find us on Facebook or follow us on Twitter @LittleTheater.

 Ralphie Parker only wants one thing for Christmas—a Red Ryder BB gun.
 However, he is not sure he will ever make it to Christmas.
 Whenever he tells someone how much he wants his beloved “oiled blue steel beauty,” someone always responds with, “You’ll shoot your eye out.”
 Even a department store Santa Claus tells him the same thing.